 Southern California Card Rooms

-Card rooms in California are the only place you can play legal poker in person, aside from playing small games on private property.
+Card rooms in California are the only place you can play legal poker in person outside tribal casinos.
 This is because players technically wager against one another.
 The dealer rotates after every hand.
 Card rooms themselves make a profit by taking a small fee from each person who participates.

 Card rooms feature tables with a variety of buy-in limits and pool sizes.